 The NLC is equipped with appropriate equipment and supplies that a nurse would require to provide patient care in an acute clinical setting.
 There are 19 patient care units/beds and 2 cribs for demonstrations, student practice and competency testing.
 Medium fidelity adult simulators with audible breath sounds, heart sounds and electrocardiogram, bowel sounds, blood pressure are used in assessment and management of the patient in a simulated the clinical environment.
 Each patient care unit is furnished with a wall-mounted sphygmomanometer, in-wall suction, compressed air (“oxygen”), mounted disposable glove box, sharps disposal container, an intravenous fluids suspension track, a bedside nightstand, and an over-bed table.

 There are two storage rooms containing floor to ceiling shelves, cupboards and a small work surface.
-There storage rooms are used to store assorted mannequins parts, anatomical models, equipment for physical examinations and other supplies.
+The storage rooms are used to store assorted mannequins parts, anatomical models, equipment for physical examinations and other supplies.
 Students may access supplies for practicing skills in “cubby holes” near the front entrance to each side of the NLC.

-Nursing Simulation Center
+AHU Simulation Center